Well brought on stream as part of Brazilian player’s field revitalisation

 Back in April 2022, the company confirmed the receipt of the operating licence, issued by the Brazilian Institute of the Environment and Renewable Natural Resources (Ibama), for the drilling of new wells on the Frade field.

-At the time, the Brazilian player also revealed that Ocyan’s semi-submersible Norbe VI rig – hired in July 2021 for the Frade field revitalization campaign and the Wahoo field development – was mobilised to start the revitalization campaign.
+At the time, the Brazilian player also revealed that Ocyan’s semi-submersible Norbe VI rig – hired in July 2021 for the Frade field revitalisation campaign and the Wahoo field development – was mobilised to start the revitalisation campaign.

 The Frade field is a subsea development with wells tied back to a floating production, storage and offloading (FPSO) vessel and PetroRio owns 100 per cent interest in the field, following deals with Petrobras and Chevron in January 2021 and March 2019, respectively.

 When it comes to PetroRio’s other recent activities in Brazil, it is worth noting that the firm confirmed in April 2022 the signing of a Purchase and Sale Agreement for the Albacora Leste concession with Petrobras.